Atia (mother of Augustus): First marriage

 Her first marriage was with Gaius Octavius, the praetor in 61 BC and then Macedonian governor.
 Her family lived close to Velitrae, ancestral home of the Octavii.
 They had two children: Octavia Minor, born c.
 66 BC, and Gaius Octavius (Augustus), born in 63 BC.

-In his Dialogus de oratoribus, Tacitus notes her to be exceptionally religious and moral, and one of the most admired matrons in the history of the Republic:

-In her presence no base word could be uttered without grave offence, and no wrong deed done.
-Religiously and with the utmost delicacy she regulated not only the serious tasks of her youthful charges, but also their recreations and their games.

 Suetonius' account of Augustus mentions the divine omens she experienced before and after his birth: